helq/the-little-cppler-book/06-content-block-1.3.md

 ---

-What is the output of:
+What is the output of (notice the initialization):

 ~~~{.cpp layout="01-simple.cc"}
 int i = 1;